Fozzyack/password_manager/README.md

 # Password Manager

+## Overview

 A simple password manager that stores or your passwords locally (and encrypts them).

+## Why

+I can't remember my passwords and I would like to save them locally to my computer rather than use an external 3rd party source.
+I would Also like to store my passwords in some, unreadable format such that they can only be read, deleted and written to from using this app.

 ## How it works